Dr. Rahul Choudaha

 Previously, Choudaha worked for over seven years at World Education Services (WES) in New York City.
 As Chief Knowledge Officer and Senior Director of Strategic Development, he raised organization profile, built research capabilities, deepened institutional relationships and launched innovative services.

 Choudaha is known for his expertise in connecting data and global trends to inform growth and innovation strategies.
 He regularly researches, speaks, blogs, and consults on international student mobility, enrollment strategies, and student success.
 He is a contributor to Asia Times, Forbes, Huffington Post and University World News.
 Choudaha frequently delivers invited keynote talks and session.
-He has chaired or presented over 100 sessions at professional conferences and has been quoted in global media including the BBC, Time, NPR and The Wall Street Journal.
+He has chaired or presented nearly 150 sessions at professional conferences and has been quoted in global media including the BBC, Time, NPR and The Wall Street Journal.
 Choudaha ideated, convened and moderated a global webinar series with University World News which received over 4,000 registrations across four webinars.

 Choudaha holds a doctorate in higher education from the University of Denver.
 He earned a master’s degree in management and a bachelor’s degree in engineering from India.

 Previously, Di directed international operations and institutional relations at Global Volunteers, a non-profit with over three decades of experience offering volunteer programs in over 30 countries.
 In this role, she led a global team to manage international service programs in nine countries and supported the training and management of over 500 individual volunteers annually.

 Prior to Global Volunteers, she worked at the National Committee on US-China Relations, a New York-based non-profit with 50 years of experience in promoting US-China relations.
 Di was responsible for program design and delivery of a range of international education exchange programs including Fulbright.